Fire and rescue services

 Flooding can occur during the rainy season from June to September.

-Severe weather can affect your travel.
+Extreme weather can affect your travel.
 Monitor local media for up-to-date information.

-If, despite our advice, you travel to Mali and you're visiting an area affected by severe weather:
+If despite our advice you travel to Mali and you're visiting an area affected by severe weather:

 In the event of flooding and severe weather, follow the advice of local authorities.